adambard/learnxinyminutes-docs/ansible.html.markdown

 * and other!

 ### Module
-_program (usually python) that execute, do some work and return proper JSON output_
+A program (usually python) that executes, does some work and returns proper JSON output

-This *program* perform specialized task/action (like manage instances in the cloud, execute shell command).
+This program performs specialized task/action (like manage instances in the cloud, execute shell command).

 The simplest module is called `ping` - it just returns a JSON with `pong` message.